apache/crunch/README.md

 This section contains an almost certainly incomplete list of known limitations of Crunch and plans for future work.

-* The Avro-based type system doesn't have robust support for multiple inputs/outputs that use different Avro schemas, so joins based on Avro files with different data schemas may not work.
 * We would like to have easy support for reading and writing data from/to HCatalog.
 * The decision of how to split up processing tasks between dependent MapReduce jobs is very naiive right now- we simply delegate all of the work to the reduce stage of the predecessor job.
 We should take advantage of information about the